We have compiled a list of questions people may have about Danville Congregational Church. Hopefully, your question is here as well as an answer.

 What time is the service?
 How often do you have communion?

 Our Sunday worship services start at 9:30 AM and typically last an hour.
 Communion is celebrated on the first Sunday of the month.
 Our table is open to all, regardless of what you believe or don’t believe.

 What does DCC believe?

-At Danville Congregational Church we believe that each person is on his or her own spiritual journey.
+We at Danville Congregational Church believe that each person is on their own spiritual journey.
 We walk side by side on our journeys, offering love and support to one another along the way.
 We believe in the Sacraments of Baptism and Holy Communion.
 Our community is grounded by the Bible, taking it too seriously to take it literally.
-We believe that God has yet more wisdom and light to be revealed.
+We believe that God has more wisdom and light yet to be revealed.
 We believe that “God is still speaking.”
-Our task is to listen and our response is to act.
-No matter who you are, no matter where you are on your spiritual journey, no matter what life has offered to you or taken from you, no matter your ethnicity or your color or your economic status or your sexual orientation or any other societal divider, you are welcome at Danville Congregational Church.
+Our task is to listen, and our response is to act.
+No matter who you are, no matter where you are on your faith journey, no matter what life has offered to you or taken from you, no matter what you look like, talk like, dress like, believe like, vote like, or love like, you are welcome at Danville Congregational Church.

 What denomination is DCC?

 Danville Congregational Church is part of the United Church of Christ.
-The UCC is a Protestant denomination whose history goes back to the Pilgrims and Puritans of New England.
-The Congregationalists were the first denomination to take a stand against slavery, the first to ordain a woman, the first to ordain a black man and the first to ordain an openly gay person.
+The UCC is a mainline Protestant denomination whose history goes back to the Pilgrims and Puritans of New England.
+The Congregationalists were the first denomination to take a stand against slavery, the first to ordain a woman, the first to ordain a Black man, and the first to ordain an openly gay person.
 To get more information about the UCC, go to http://www.ucc.org/about-us_ucc-firsts.

 How big is your congregation?

 Our membership is a little over 250, with average Sunday attendance of about 110.